 As the New York Department of Taxation and Finance increases its access to, and reliance on, third-party reporting, industries like restaurants and bars can expect to see an increase in the number of audits conducted.
 Knowing what info the New York DTF has access to and how they use it during a sales tax audit is the key to successfully managing the auditor and the outcome.
 For businesses that will inevitably have a hefty sales tax liability after an audit, it makes even more sense to be proactive and consider hiring a professional to help amend incorrect sales tax returns or file a voluntary disclosure program.

 Whether you’ve just received an audit notice or you’re losing sleep over how to limit your current sales tax liability, it makes sense to talk to a sales tax professional with a proven track record.
-Schedule a free 30-minute call with one of our sales tax experts.
-Whether you hire our firm or not, we offer a thorough and honest evaluation for free so you can decide how to proceed with knowledge and confidence.
+Schedule a call with one of our sales tax experts.
+Whether you hire our firm or not, we offer a thorough and honest evaluation so you can decide how to proceed with knowledge and confidence.